contensis/cli/packages/contensis-cli/README.md

 npm i contensis-cli@preprelease --global
 ```

+If you use `nvm` and are frequently switching your local `Node JS` version, use one of the pre-built binaries.

+- Windows users: `choco install contensis-cli --pre`
+- Mac users: `brew tap contensis/cli` then `brew install contensis-cli`
+- Linux users: `brew tap contensis/cli` then `brew install contensis-cli-linux`

-Alternatively, download the executable for your operating system from the [Releases page](https://github.com/contensis/node-cli/releases)
+Alternatively, download the executable for your operating system from the [Releases page](https://github.com/contensis/node-cli/releases) and add it to a folder in your local `PATH`

 ## Skip to section